-Card Format is Not Recognized-The cartridge inserted is not readable by the GPSMAP system and may be damaged.
-Reinsert the cartridge to make sure it is properly installed.
+Card Format is Not Recognized-The cartridge inserted is not readable by the GPSMAP system and may be damaged or the card may have been inserted too quickly to be read.
+Slowly reinsert the cartridge to make sure it is properly installed.
 If the cartridge is still not recognized, call the G-chart information line at 1-800-427-6460.

-Cross-Track Alarm-You have exceeded the off-course distance specified in the CDI setup.
+Crosstrack Alarm-You have exceeded the off-course distance specified in the CDI setup.